embEDUx/documentation/src/setup/buildserver.md

 Currently the setup routine supports
 * Ubuntu Linux 14.04
 * Ubuntu Linux 14.10
-* Gentoo Linux with a Docker compatible Kernel Configuration *TODO: link to options*
+* Gentoo Linux with a Docker compatible [Kernel Configuration](http://wiki.gentoo.org/wiki/LXC)

 Other Linux Distributions might work too if they use **apt** or **portage** as their package manager.
 Please share your experiences!